Deep Multi-scale Convolutional Neural Network for Dynamic Scene Deblurring: Proposed Method

 \subsubsection{Adversarial loss}

 Recently, adversarial networks are reported to generate sharp realistic images~\cite{goodfellow2014generative, denton2015deep, radford2015unsupervised}.
 Following the architecture introduced in ~\cite{radford2015unsupervised}, we build discriminator as in Table~\ref{table_discriminator}.
-Discriminator takes the output of the finest scale or the ground truth sharp image as input and classifies whether it is network output or not.
+Discriminator takes the output of the finest scale or the ground truth sharp image as input and classifies if it is deblurred image or sharp image.

 The adversarial loss is defined as follows.